odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 .. note::

-    **Goal**: at the end of this section, the selling price should be read-only and the number of bedrooms and the availability date is set by default.
-The latter is not copied when the record is duplicated
+    **Goal**: at the end of this section, the selling price should be read-only and the number of bedrooms and the availability date should have default values.
+Additionally the selling price and availability date values won't be copied when the record is duplicated.

     .. image:: 06_firstui/media/attribute_and_default.gif
       :align: center
       :alt: Interaction between model and view

     The reserved fields ``active`` and ``state`` are added to the ``estate.property`` model.

-Up to now, we were using the generic view for our real estate property advertisements.
-In most cases we want to fine tune the view.
-There are many fine-tunings possible in Odoo, but the very first step is usually to make sure that:
+So far we have only used the generic view for our real estate property advertisements, but in most cases we want to fine tune the view.
+There are many fine-tunings possible in Odoo, but usually the first step is to make sure that:

 - some fields have a default value
 - some fields are read-only